OathWall

 Add as a Return URL in your Services ID configuration.
 Apple uses POST (form_post response mode).

-No redirect URI configuration needed.
+No configuration needed.
 Steam OpenID uses the openid.return_to parameter dynamically.

 Add under OAuth2 → Redirects in your application settings.
 Uses GET.